 Which brings up the 2nd article.
 It was of the west.
 The author writes that in her 19th years, she and a friend boarded a bus in New York.
 After 40 hours they ended up in Billings MT after being glued to unfolding as they went west of the U.S. landscape.
 Their destination was Yellowstone.
 Of course, Gardiner, the gateway city on the northern end, was mentioned.
 The two were going to spend the summer working in the Yellowstone Hotel.
 In this return trip, she brought her son.
 Of course, they covered the area, including being in Jackson Hole WY.

 What got our attention was that the author really enjoyed her first experience which had a lingering effect.
 So, we got to see her reminiscing but also talking to experts about the changes.
-She mentioned the awe that the Native American and the trapper/trader must have had on seeing Lake Yellowstone for the first time.
+She mentioned the awe that the American Indian and the trapper/trader must have had on seeing Lake Yellowstone for the first time.
 We have been looking at rivers in that vicinity in our look at waterways associated with movement to the west.
 And, we appreciated that the author took time to report details that are important.
 Here is the article to read (thank you, T&L).

 |Why I Took My Son on a Classic Adventure|